mahaliahr/research-notes/src/site/notes/published/how-to-shift-power-relations-of-speculation.md

 dg-publish: true
 permalink: /published/how-to-shift-power-relations-of-speculation/
 noteIcon: ''
-title: >-
-  'How do we shift the power relations of speculation?
-How can design education create a culture where subaltern voices have visibility and power?
-Can CSD enable the democratisation of speculation?' p178
 visibility: public
 description: >-
   'How do we shift the power relations of speculation?
 How can design education